brendacq/posenet-studies/README.md

 ## What is Posenet and how to use it

 There is a set of computer vision technicques that detect human figures in images or videos and estimates where key body joints are; it's called pose estimation.
-PoseNet is a ml5.js Machine Learning model that is able to estimate real-time human poses directly from the browser using a webcam capture.
+PoseNet is a Machine Learning model that is able to estimate real-time human poses, by using ml5.js library we can do it directly from the browser using a webcam capture.

 You can follow the steps below and try it out on your own computer.